funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 >
 > You visit people at night to administer drugs.
 You are an Apothecary!
 >
 > * Treatment: Once per night, you may visit one target player.
-If the target is a villager and they are killed by a Vampire that night, then the Vampire will also die.
-If the target is a Vampire, then you will die.
+If the target is a non-Vampire and they are killed by a Vampire that night, then that Vampire will die by poisoning. *(It will be clear that this Vampire died by poisoning rather than by other methods.)* If the target is a Vampire, then you will die as if killed by the Drain ability.

 > ##### The Watcher
 >